Usual responses to "So, what do you do?":

 - I led product at Twyla, an art+technology company.
 We were financed by Google Ventures, and I was mentored by Michael, Jake, and John from the Google Ventures design team.

-- For the last two years, I have been Entrepreneur in Residence at Animal Ventures.
-Key experiences include producing online courses for emerging technologies, advising Fortune 100 leadership through building prototyping practices, and leading decentralized, remote software teams at the intersection of machine learning, robotics, and distributed computing (some call it blockchain).
+- I was Entrepreneur in Residence at Animal Ventures.
+Key experiences include producing online courses for emerging technologies, coaching Fortune 100 leadership on prototyping practices, and leading distributed software teams at the intersection of machine learning, robotics, and distributed computing.

 Methods I have been successful with: